 Plastic Money (Cards)

 I think you are wondering what are Plastic Money.
 Is it made of plastic?
 NO, you are also very familiar with Plastic money.
 Plastic money calls debit and credit cards.
 These are a traditional way to make cashless payments.
 You can shop online, order food online using your debit and credit cards.
-For offline payment on shopping malls and stores, you just have to swipe your card in POS (Point Of Sale) machines.
+For offline payment on shopping malls and stores, you just have to swipe your card in POS (Point Of Sale) machines like MOPAD PoS.
 However, if you withdraw money from ATMs and use real money to spend, then it will not be an entirely cashless transaction.
 To use these cards, you just need your name, card number, expiry date and CVV number.
-That’s enough to make transactions in few seconds without cash.
+That’s enough to make transactions in a few seconds without cash.

 This is also similar to the previous method.
 But it is also another traditional way to make cashless payments.
 It’s very simple.
 You just need a bank account which is enabled for net banking or internet banking, registered mobile number for OTP and a username & password.
 Most of the time, we use it to pay online.
 But you can also pay the amount by just entering receiver’s bank account number, name and IFSC code.
 Just log in to your net banking account by entering correct username and password, enter amount and receiver’s details and send money.
 However, at the time of paying online, even you don’t need to enter the amount.